Best Streaming Devices 2026: 12 Compared (10 Sources)

 If user is invested in the Apple ecosystem

-→ The Apple TV 4K (64GB, $129) is the clear choice.
+→ Apple TV 4K (64GB, ~$125) is the clear choice.
 AirPlay, iCloud Photos, Apple Fitness+, Apple Arcade, and the ad-free tvOS interface justify the premium.
-The 128GB Ethernet model ($149) adds Thread/HomeKit hub functionality. [src4, src6]
+The 128GB Ethernet model ($149) adds Thread/HomeKit hub functionality.
+The 4th-gen Apple TV 4K with A17 Pro chip has been delayed to September 2026 or later (Siri development holdup), so buying the current 3rd Gen is safe — no imminent replacement. [src6, src10]

 If user is invested in Amazon Alexa / smart home

-→ The Fire TV Stick 4K Max ($60) is the best balance of price and Alexa integration.
-For full hands-free voice control without a remote, upgrade to the Fire TV Cube ($140). [src2, src6]
+→ Fire TV Stick 4K Max (~$40) is the best balance of price and Alexa integration.
+For full hands-free voice control without a remote, upgrade to the Fire TV Cube (~$110, down from $140).
+Alexa+ AI-powered search is now available on 2025 Fire TV devices. [src2, src6]

 If user wants the best content discovery across multiple services

-→ The Google TV Streamer ($100) aggregates content from all subscriptions into one interface and uses Gemini AI for personalized recommendations.
-Wirecutter calls it the best overall streaming device for this reason. [src1, src5]
+→ Google TV Streamer (~$100) aggregates content from all subscriptions into one interface and uses Gemini AI for personalized recommendations and show summaries.
+Wirecutter calls it the best overall streaming device for this reason.
+The Walmart Onn 4K Pro V2 ($60) offers the same Google TV experience plus Ethernet at ~40% less but is Walmart-exclusive. [src1, src5]

 If user needs Ethernet for wired reliability